fabricioricard/bigfootwebminer/chaincfg/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://Copyfree.org)

-Package chaincfg defines chain configuration parameters for BTC and PKT Cash networks and provides the ability to define additional custom networks.
+Package chaincfg defines chain configuration parameters for BTC and BigChain networks and provides the ability to define additional custom networks.

-Although this package was primarily written for btcd and adapted to pktd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Bitcoin networks or for projects needing to define their own network.
+Although this package was primarily written for btcd and adapted to bigchaind, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Bitcoin networks or for projects needing to define their own network.